pipebots/t6_rflib/README.md

 ## Contributing

 Contributions are more than welcome and are in fact actively sought!
-Please contact Viktor either at [eenvdo@leeds.ac.uk](mailto:eenvdo@leeds.ac.uk) or on the `Pipebots` Slack.
+Please contact Viktor at [eenvdo@leeds.ac.uk](mailto:eenvdo@leeds.ac.uk).

+## Acknowledgements

+This work is supported by the UK's Engineering and Physical Sciences Research Council (EPSRC) Programme Grant EP/S016813/1